Lucky Mike Project

 Mineralized trends are up to 5km long in the Lucky Mike-Old Corona areas are associated with northeast trending faults that converge on the historic Rey Lake deposit

-• Work will target higher grades in the core of the system to depth and expanded tonnage of the shallow historic estimate (74 million tonnes @ 0.23% CuEq).
+• Work will target higher grades in the core of the system to depth and the drill program will test whether copper mineralization continues to depth below historically drilled intervals, particularly the mineralized area in the vicinity of the historic estimate (73.5 million tonnes @ 0.23% Cu).[2]

 • Alteration of strong chlorite and epidote indicate the shallow drilling was in the “green rock” zone and a higher-grade zone may be present just beneath.